onaio/js-tools/packages/Pagination/README.md

 6. previousPage: decrements the currentPage counter by one
 7. canNextPage: can i go to the nextPage?, is there a nextPage?
 8. canPreviousPage: can i go to the previousPage?, is there a previousPage?

+**PS**: One can override the above exposed variables via the initial state or using their own custom reducer. due to this dynamic nature the pagination state is not guaranteed to always be as shown above.